tkikawa/ucn_g4/README.md

   -DGEANT4_INSTALL_DATA=ON (install the additional data.)
   -DGEANT4_USE_OPENGL_X11=ON (activate OpenGL.)
   $G4INSTALL
 - make (It takes a lot of time.
-If you'd like to compile with more than one core, input "make -j <number of cores>".)
+If you'd like to compile with more than one core, input "make -j {number of cores}".)
 - make install

 ### Installation of ASSIMP